gjanee/ml/README.md

 maintained by Teaching & Learning.
-This was processed by `prep.R` and then hand-edited (and hand-corrected in a few places) to add additional column values by referring back to old Google Calendar events and the DREAM Lab's log of [historical workshops](https://carpentry.library.ucsb.edu/past-workshops/).
+This was processed by `prep.R` and then hand-edited (and hand-corrected in a few places) to add additional column values by referring back to old Google Calendar events and the DREAM Lab's log of [past workshops](https://carpentry.library.ucsb.edu/past-workshops/).

 `decision-tree.qmd` presents a decision tree analysis of the data.